 To reserve a Written Feedback Appointment, log in to WCOnline, our online appointment system, and click on an open white box to reserve an appointment.
 The Writers Workshop has both undergraduate and graduate consultants, so selecting your university standing will help pair you with the right consultant.
 You can find more information about our consultants on our “Meet the Staff” page.

-When you’ve selected a time slot, go on to fill out the Appointment Form and upload your writing as a doc or docx file.
+When you’ve selected a time slot, fill out the Appointment Form and upload your writing as a doc or docx file.
 You must upload your writing at least 30 minutes before the appointment.
 Your consultant will read and respond to your writing during the allotted appointment time.
 You’ll receive your consultant’s feedback at the end of the appointment period.
 For example, if you choose a slot of 3:00-4:00 p.m.
 CT, then you’ll receive written feedback by 4:00 p.m.
 CT.

 Filling out the appointment form